Art of the American Southwest: Hopi pottery

 In historical times, Hopi created ollas, dough bowls, and food bowls of different sizes for daily use, but they also made more elaborate ceremonial mugs, jugs, ladles, seed jars and those vessels for ritual use, and these were usually finished with polished surfaces and decorated with black painted designs.
 Creating pottery is a social activity for the Hopi tribe.
 Potters who work closely together share production skills and marketing knowledge.
 Children are encouraged to play with clay, but in adulthood the decision to take up pottery is a sign of "strength, maturity and patience."
 At the turn of the 20th century, Hopi potter Nampeyo revived Sikyatki-style polychrome pottery from the 14th to 17th centuries.

-In the late 20th century Hopi potter Paqua Naha from First Mesa followed by her daughter Joy Navasie Frog Woman, Helen Naha Feather Woman, and their children achieved international recognition for their traditionally made Hopi pottery.
+In the late 20th century, Hopi-Tewa potter Paqua Naha from First Mesa, followed by her daughter Joy Navasie, Helen Naha "Feather Woman", and their children achieved international recognition for their traditionally made Hopi pottery.